MONTGOMERY BAR ASSOCIATION

 This committee oversees the MBA’s yearly expenditures and assists the MBA's accountants in conducting annual audits.

-This committee will set criteria for awards to be given out.
+This committee sets criteria for Association awards to be distributed.

 This committee educates MBA members about corporate, banking and business law issues and facilitates interaction between members serving as inside counsel and those serving as outside counsel.